 In the past decade, research has shown that children who are disconnected from nature often have poor social, psychological, emotional, academic and physical health.
 You’ve noticed it.
 Since you were young, there has been a major shift in how children spend their time.
 Children are spending half as much time outdoors as they did twenty years ago.
 The good news is there’s something you can do about it, and that something is relatively easy and can be a whole lot of fun!

 In a world where children are becoming increasingly disconnected from nature and more connected to screens, parents have the opportunity and the responsibility to make God’s creations become an important part of children’s lives.

-The Good and the Beautiful team — of editors, customer support specialists, managers, and writers — has compiled a list of our favorite suggestions to help bring nature into your homeschool.
-Connecting with the beauty of God’s creations, and with each other, will bring joy and deeper meaning into your educational journey!
+The Good and the Beautiful team has compiled a list of our favorite ways to bring nature into your homeschool.
+Connecting with the beauty of God’s creations, and with each other, brings joy and deeper meaning into your homeschool!

 Recording Your Nature Experiences